Welcome to my website

 I am an Associate Professor at the Institute of Statistical, Social and Economic Research (ISSER) and the Director of the Centre for Social Policy Studies (CSPS), both at the University of Ghana.

-I am a scholar of social policy and social development with over 16 years’ experience in research, teaching, community development and policy engagement.
-I have a BA in Psychology (1997) from the University of Ghana and a PhD in Human Development and Social Policy (2005) from Northwestern University.
-My background is primarily in developmental psychology and social policy, with additional training in statistics, economics and African Studies, and in both qualitative and quantitative methodologies.
+I am a scholar of social policy and social development with over 20 years’ experience in research, teaching, community development and policy engagement.
+I have a BA in Psychology from the University of Ghana and a PhD in Human Development and Social Policy from Northwestern University.
+My research interest is in how young people and women, as marginalized social groups, attempt to construct better lives for themselves against the backdrop of generally unfavourable policy processes and structures.
+My work - published in journals in development studies, youth studies and gender studies - often contains themes of agency, participation and empowerment.

 Featured Research Works